 - Have sex: The best way to reconnect at night as a couple is to have sex!
 Of course, you cannot do it every single day.
 But, do engage with each other intimately/sexually and explore new and limitless options every single night.

-Dedicate at least 30-60 minutes of your day to the health of your relationship with your spouse and witness the upward spiral effect of it in all areas of your lives.
+Dedicate at least 30-60 minutes of your day on couples therapy exercises with your spouse and witness the upward spiral effect of it in all areas of your lives.

 Want to have a happier, healthier marriage?